neurord/stochdiff/README.rst

      java -jar path/to/neurord-3.2.3-all-deps.jar -Dneurord.writers=text path/to/model/model.xml

 and get text output.

-A number of messages will be printed at execution time.
-The same set of messages is printed to standard output and to the log file (``output.log``).
-Creation of the log file may be disabled, see below.

-1) The ``java`` executable is in the ``PATH`` for the current user in UNIX.
-2) ``NeuroRD.jar`` and ``model.xml`` are located in the same directory from where the command is issued or the full paths for these files have to be included as well.
-3) ``output`` is in the same directory from where the command is issued or the full path for the output file has to be included as well.

 With the default options, output is written as a set of text files and three (or more) output files are generated.
 One is the ``model.out`` file, which contains every molecule in every subvolume at a time interval specified by output interval.
 A second is the mesh file, which lists four xyz coordinates, depth and volume of every mesh element in the system.
 This can be used to check the morphology, and to convert from molecule quantity to concentration.
 The third file (or files) are those specified in the ``IO.xml`` file.